forestgrape/coronavirus/transmission.md

 * clearance by mucus flow towards the alimentary system
 * coughing
 * clearance by macrophages in the epithelium and in the mucus[to check]
-* absorption in the alveoli and clearance in the blood stream by immune system cells (e.g. macrophages)
+* absorption in the alveoli and clearance:

-##### factors influencing clearance
+  * locally by immune cells mostly local macrophages
+  * in the blood stream e
+    * immune system cells
+    * clearance organs

+#### Factors Influencing Clearance
-* well flowing mucus (see [factors increasing the mucus flow](#factors-influencing-the-mucus-flow))
+* well flowing mucus (see [factors increasing the mucus flow](./index.md#factors-influencing-the-mucus-flow))
 * the earlier deposited the better is the mucus clearance
 * particle properties such as material (bad clearance for insoluble in the lungs), form, size

 ### Simulations and Experiments
+Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described below.
 In her thesis [Lindstrom](#lindstrom) explains well the principles.
 A recent review is from [Park and colleagues](#park).<br>
-> Modeling or experimentally determine the deposition rates is not easy and both simulation and experimental methods have caveats as described below .

 #### Simulations
 An often used model is the [ICRP Model](#bailey).
-Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics.
-In this work mainly [kleinstreuer](#kleinstreuer) is used, other simulation models are [qi](#qi), [rahimi-gorji](#rahimi-gorji), [zhong18](#zhong18).

 Traditional methods: Model the respiratory tract as a static pipe system and do the physics [Stuart 84](#stuart),  [ICRP by Bailey](#bailey).
 These methods yield some differential equations.
 These equations are often solved/simulated with a computer-based approach e.g. Monte Carlo methods.

+Recent approaches model the respiratory tract accurately in 3D and make use of advances in computational fluid dynamics: [Kleinstreuer 18](#kleinstreuer-2018) (frequently referenced here), [Qi](#qi), [Rahimi-Gorji](#rahimi-gorji), [Zhong18](#zhong18).

+##### Limitations of Simulations
 The airflow in the lung has variations and is complicated [Tsuda](#tsuda), [Bailey](#bailey).
-Often good agreement for modeling methods compared to in vivo measurements are achieved, however many estimates for parameters have to be taken and thus overfitting could occur.
-Additionally many simplifications of relevant [particles deposition](#particles-deposition) both for respiratory tract and particles are taken: Most modeling methods ignore the softness and dynamics of the respiratory system, except a few see [darquenne](#darquenne).
-Particle shape(taken into account in [sturm](#sturm)), condensation and material (both discussed in [Zhong18](#zhong18)) are mostly ignored, i.e. the simulations are done for round constant size aerosol droplets.
+Often good agreement for modeling methods compared to in vivo measurements are achieved, however many parameters have to be estimated and thus overfitting could occur.
+Additionally many simplifications of [relevant factors](#particles-deposition) both for respiratory tract and particles are taken: Most modeling methods ignore the softness and dynamics of the respiratory system, except a few  [darquenne](#darquenne).
+Particle shape (taken into account in [sturm](#sturm)), condensation and material (both discussed in [Zhong18](#zhong18)) are mostly ignored, i.e. the simulations are done for round constant size droplets.

 #### Experiments
 - Experimental in vitro setting: Build an artificial lung and measure: [sznitman](#sznitman).
 - Experimental in vivo settings:
     * A person inhales aerosols and the deposited fraction is measured.
 Recent experiments are done by [Rissler et al](#rissler).